vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 the wound covered most of the time.

 I used a fourth bandage around 9:30 PM before my shower/bath, then kept it on overnight while sleeping.

+## 2024-06-11

-It came off an hour after waking up, around 8:15 AM, and I then kept the area open until going jogging.
+The bandage I had put overnight came off an hour after waking up, around 8:15 AM, and I then kept the area open until going jogging.

+I put on another bandage before going jogging. then took it off shortly after returning as it was getting loose.

+I put on one more bandage before my shower/bath in the evening, and took it off after that as it was getting loose.

+## 2024-06-12

+I had gone to sleep without a bandage.
+When I semi-woke up in the early morning (a few hours before officially waking up) I noticed that my left hand had "gone to sleep", particularly the area around the injury.
+I was able to get it back into action by moving it around a bit (in a minute or two) then went back to sleep.
+It was normal when I woke up.